 It’s all about those roots.
 If your tree has root issues, storms with lots of rain and high winds may cause your tree to topple over.

 Here are some of the types of root issues that may make a tree more susceptible.

 Root rot is a type of fungus that mostly occurs when there is too much moisture in the root zone.
 This can greatly increase the likelihood of a tree falling over during a storm or high wind.

-Damage from construction: When construction takes place near the roots, it can be easily damaged.
-Sometimes, contractors will cut the roots.
+Damage from construction: When construction takes place near the roots, they can be easily damaged.
+Sometimes contractors will cut the roots.
 When driveways and sidewalks are put in a tree’s critical root zone, the compacted soil can over time smother the tree roots.
 When the root system is struggling due to the soil compaction, it’s more likely to topple over during heavy rain and high winds.

 Roots that are not established can also make trees more prone to falling.
 Newly planted trees can take several years to establish a stable root system.
 Since these root systems are what keep trees from falling, newly planted trees are most vulnerable to topple or get damaged during high winds.

 Unfortunately, no tree is 100-percent safe from falling.
 If the wind is strong enough or the rain is excessive, even the strongest with great root systems will still be at risk.